Internship Approval Criteria

 - Individual departments may impose specific additional requirements for internships.

-- A maximum of one unit of internship credit (i.e., one 1-unit and one 1/2-unit, or two 1/2-unit internships) may be applied as elective credit towards the BBA degree requirements, though more than one internship course may be taken.
+- A maximum of two internship courses for credit (i.e., two 1-unit, one 1-unit and one 1/2-unit, or two 1/2-unit internships) may be applied as elective credit towards the BBA degree requirements, though more than one internship course may be taken.

 - Stetson University guidelines require that for a full unit of academic credit, an internship requires at least a total of 140 hours (70 hours for half unit of academic credit) achieved through a combination of hours worked at the site and time spent on reflective assignments.
 Many departments in the School of Business require a higher number of total hours ranging from 180 to 240 hours for a full unit of academic credit and 90 to 120 hours for half unit of academic credit.